-Virtualization increases use of resources and improves computing efficiency in a variety of ways.
+Virtualization increases the use of resources and improves computing efficiency in a variety of ways.

-Reduces Operating Expense – Reduction in Infrastructure = Reduction of Operating Expense; Implementing virtualization allows greater throughput and maximizes efficiency of computing infrastructure, therefore also reduces associated operational and maintenance costs.
-Virtualization allows centralization of resources (e.g. infrastructure and IT staff), which also reduces management and maintenance expense.
+Reduces Operating Expense – Reduction in Infrastructure = Reduction of Operating Expense; Implementing virtualization allows greater throughput and maximizes the efficiency of computing infrastructure, and therefore also reduces associated operational and maintenance costs.
+Virtualization allows centralization of resources (e.g. infrastructure and IT staff), which also reduces management and maintenance expenses.

 Scalability – Virtualization offers scalability at a reduced price.
 You can leverage the services you need, when you need them, without paying for unused computing power when not needed.